-VTR Learning’s highest credit-level course is worth 28.5 CPEs, and the cost is $229.
+VTR Learning’s highest credit-level course is worth 29 CPEs, and the cost is $234.
 Comparatively, AICPA offers a 28 CPE hour course for $305, making VTR Learning the cheaper option in terms of price per credit.
-The difference is extremely apparent when looking at courses with fewer credits.
-Again, a one-hour CPE course from AICPA can cost between $59 and $109.
-VTR Learning offers courses for comparable prices that are worth more than twice that amount.
-The course, Characteristics of Effective Leadership, is a prime example, at $129 for 8.5 CPE credits.
+The difference is even more apparent when looking at courses with fewer credits.

-Like many other online providers of self-study courses, VTR Learning’s options are all self-paced, meaning they can fit around the busy schedules of most CPAs.
-However, unlike other providers, there is no subscription or membership fee.
+Unlike other providers, VTR Learning has no subscription or membership fee.
 Each course can be purchased individually, so CPAs get exactly what they want without having to overspend for credits they might not need.
-A full list of VTR’s cheap CPE credits for CPAs can be found in the shop.
+You can see a full list of VTR Learning’s cheap CPE credits for CPAs in the shop.

 VTR Learning Offers Free CPA CPE Online Courses

-Perhaps the most unique aspect of VTR Learning’s style of CPE is that each course is narrative-driven (with the exception of the Medicare-centric courses).
+Perhaps the most unique aspect of VTR Learning’s style of CPE is that each course is narrative-driven (with the exception of our partner courses).
 Rather than a series of slides or a recorded webinar, they cast the learner as an intern at a fictional company called Central Products, where they interact with characters and events based on real-life people and situations.
-Though the learning content is largely video-based, there are also readings an quizzes throughout to ensure the learner comprehends the concepts being taught.
+Though the learning content largely consists of videos, it also includes readings and quizzes throughout to ensure the learner comprehends the concepts.

-For confirmation of VTR Learning’s status as an approved provider of CPE credit for members of AICPA, view NASBA’s National Registry of CPE Sponsors.
+For confirmation of VTR Learning’s status as an approved provider of CPE credit, view NASBA’s National Registry of CPE Sponsors.

 Find Your CPA CPE State Requirements

-None of the pieces of the continuing education puzzle can be accurately put together without understanding the requirements and limitations for CPE as set by each state or territory’s Board of Accountancy.
+None of the pieces of the continuing education puzzle can accurately fit together without understanding CPE requirements and limitations.
 For example, some states have a full, three-year recertification, while others have biennial or even annual periods for license renewal.
 Often, the exact number of required credits depends upon the number of years in between each instance of recertification.
-Furthermore, there are quotas and limitations on the number of CPE hours CPAs can take in particular subjects and on the methods for earning credit, and if these stipulations are not carefully followed, the recertification process can quickly turn disastrous.
-So, before deciding on any path for completing recertification requirements with as little cost as possible, CPAs must be aware of what those requirements are.
+Furthermore, there are quotas and limitations on the methods and CPE hours CPAs can take in particular subjects.
+And if licensees don’t carefully follow the rules, the recertification process can quickly turn disastrous.
+So, before deciding on any path for completing recertification requirements, CPAs must be aware of what those requirements are.

-This link leads to a blog that gives the state-specific requirements for CPA CPE license renewal, including:
+For more detailed information, see our blog on state-specific requirements for CPA CPE license renewal, including: